Review app access risk

 Google’s sensitive OAuth Scope list

 Google flags 46 OAuth Scopes as being sensitive and requires vendors of apps using these scopes to undergo additional verification when registering for Google Sign-in.
-Our "high risk" category is based on these sensitive scopes; any app using any one of these scopes is categorised as high risk.
+Our "high risk" category is based on these sensitive scopes; any app using any one of these scopes is categorized as high risk.

 There isn't a direct equivalent for Microsoft's OAuth scopes.
 To grade access risk for Azure AD-based OAuth we've mapped Google's sensitive scopes list to Microsoft's.